 - Your resources.
 Does your nonprofit have the capacity to reach its marketing objectives?
 Including a budget in your marketing plan should help answer this question.

-Get Prepared and Dig Into Your Data
+Dig Into Your Data & Audit Past Marketing Campaigns

 To prepare for the planning stage, get to know your donors by: